SciLifeLab/NGI-ChIPseq/README.md

 # This pipeline has moved

-This pipeline has been moved to the new `nf-core` GitHub organisation.
+This pipeline has been moved to the new [nf-core](http://nf-co.re/) project.
 You can now find it here:

 ### https://github.com/nf-core/ChIPseq

+If you have any problems with the pipeline, please create an issue at the above repository instead.

+To find out more about nf-core, visit [http://nf-co.re/](http://nf-co.re/)

-This repository will be archived to maintain the release version for future reproducability, to allow reruns.
+This repository will be archived to maintain the released versions for future reruns, in the spirit of full reproducibility.

 If you have any questions, please get in touch: support@ngisweden.se